dotnet/docs/docs/csharp/nullable-references.md

 | disabled        | project default    | Rarely                                 |
 | disabled        | enabled            | Rarely                                 |

 Those nine combinations provide you with fine-grained control over the diagnostics the compiler emits for your code.
-You can enable more features in any area you are updating, without seeing additional warnings you aren't ready to address yet.
+You can enable more features in any area you're updating, without seeing additional warnings you aren't ready to address yet.

 > [!IMPORTANT]
 > The global nullable context does not apply for generated code files.
 Under either strategy, the nullable context is *disabled* for any source file marked as generated.
 This means any APIs in generated files are not annotated.
 There are four ways a file is marked as generated: